maz-kar/CrypticGecko/README.md

 5. Finally call the View of 3rd step inside the final View of the app.

 ## TODO
-Add UnitTests for all the VMs after finishin the app.
+Add UnitTests for all the VMs after finishing the app.
 Add UITests for all the Views

-On 06.09:
+On 10.09:
+- Do the whole reloading logic.
-- Finish Reloading the list with updated data.
+- Do the sorting